The first Stolion Award was presented to student Robert Platt in 1958 The students receiving these awards will have demonstrated these qualities:

 In 2018 more than 600 awards were presented.

-The Stow Munroe Falls Lions made a significant contribution to Safety Town and due to the contribution the Lions were awarded naming rights to the streets within the Saftey Town complex.
+The Stow Munroe Falls Lions made a significant contribution to Safety Town and due to the contribution the Lions were awarded naming rights to the streets within the Safty Town complex.

-In conjunction with the Red Cross the Lions manage and provide the administrative tasks that relieve the Red Cross personnel to spend more time with the donors.
+In conjunction with the Red Cross the Lions manage and provide the administrative tasks that allow the Red Cross personnel to spend more time with the donors.

 The mission of the Lions organization is to support sight and hearing prevention programs.
 The Stow Munroe Falls club has provided funds for the purchase and training of 28 Pilot dogs.
 Upon completion of their training in Columbus the dog is presented to a sight impaired person in our service area.

 Normally we all look forward to having holiday meals with friends and families but some simply cannot afford to purchase the Thanksgiving meal.
-The Lions purchase and distribute Holiday Baskets, complete with all the traditional Thanksgiving foods to eight deserving families that are selected by each school principal.
+The Lions purchase and distribute Holiday Baskets, complete with all the traditional Thanksgiving foods to two families at each of the schools within the district that are selected by each school principal.
 The Lions never know who the recipients are as the school handles all communication with the families.

 Please see the tab on eye screening.